Constrained regret minimization for multi-criterion multi-armed bandits: Problem formulation

+None of the above papers considers the \emph{constrained} MAB problem, which frames the optimal arm as the solution of a constrained optimization problem.
+There has been some recent work for the constrained MAB problem.
+A constrained linear bandit setting is considered in \cite{pacchiano2021} under the assumption that there is at least one arm which satisfies the constraints.
+The papers \cite{amani2019, moradipari2019} consider the problem of maximizing the reward subject to satisfying a linear constraint with high probability.
+Constrained setting was also considered in \cite{david2018} and \cite{chang2020}.
+Both these papers consider a single constraint on arm selection; \cite{david2018} considers a constraint on VaR, and \cite{chang2020} considers an average cost constraint (each arm has a cost distribution that is independent of its reward distribution).
+All the papers above implicitly assume that the instance presented is feasible, whereas we address the issue of encountering an infeasible instance.

-\subsection{Problem formulation}
+\section{Problem formulation}

-We now describe the formulation of our risk-constrained MAB problem.
-Informally, the goal is to play, as often as possible, the arm with the smallest average cost, subject to an upper bound on the CVaR (risk) associated with the arm.
+In this section, we describe the formulation of our constrained stochastic MAB problem.
+To keep the exposition simple, we consider a single constraint (i.e., $m = 1$) for now; the general formulation with multiple constraints (i.e., $m \geq 1$) is discussed in Section~\ref{sec:general_framework}.
+Informally, under the regret minimization objective considered here, the goal is to play, as often as possible, the arm that optimizes the objective, subject to a constraint on another attribute.